wal-g/wal-g/docs/README.md

 This setting controls kms response expiration.
 Default value is `0` to store keys permanent in memory.
 Please note that if the system will not be able to redecrypt the key in kms after expiration, the previous response will be used.

+* `WALG_ENVELOPE_PGP_KEY_ID`
+Envelope Key identifier.
+Please note that this key will be used to distinguish one key from another in cache.
+If no one identifier was passed sha1 will be calculated over the envelope key.

 * `WALG_ENVELOPE_PGP_YC_ENDPOINT`

 Endpoint is an API endpoint of Yandex.Cloud against which the SDK is used.
 Most users won't need to explicitly set it.